 Blake grew up dancing at Ann Catherine Cross School of Dance, owned by his mom, Ann Catherine Cross.
 He graduated with a Bachelor of Fine Arts Degree in Contemporary Dance from the University of North Carolina School of the Arts, and completed his Master of Fine Arts degree in Dance at Hollins University.
 He has studied with teachers and choreographers from all over the world, notably John Jasperse, William Forsythe, and the amazing faculty of such institutions as the Alvin Ailey School, New York University, The Paluccaschule (Germany), Dance New Amsterdam, Steps on Broadway, and others.

-Blake has taught and choreographed a wide range of students all over the world, including Ann Catherine Cross School of Dance, Virginia Commonwealth University, Hollins University, Gift of Dance Academy, Richmond City Parks and Recreation, Korea Performing Arts School (South Korea).
-He is also a private fitness trainer dedicated to helping others become stronger, faster, and healthier in all aspects of their lives.
+Blake has taught and choreographed a wide range of students all over the world, including Ann Catherine Cross School of Dance, Virginia Commonwealth University, Hollins University, Gift of Dance Academy, Polaris Dance Institute, Richmond City Parks and Recreation, Korea Performing Arts School (South Korea).
+He is the cofounder of We Are Artists, a Summer workshop and performance program for young adult dancers.

 ANN CATHERINE CROSS